Take Charge of Perimenopause!

 The appointment typically lasts 60 to 90 minutes.
 Linda will ask additional questions to clarify your symptoms.
 She will provide explanations about WHY you feel this way and an outline of benefits and risks of the treatment options available will be presented.

-A plan will be created to help you down a path to feel better.
-If appropriate, Linda can prescribe medications to help alleviate the perimenopausal symptoms.
 A summary of the discussion will be provided to you after your appointment, and a consultation report will be provided to your family physician.

-The cost for the appointment is $150.
+The cost for the consultation is $150.

 Unfortunately, there is no public funding for menopause services outside of the Menopause Clinic at the Grey Nuns hospital at this time.